Autoscale workloads with Datadog

 The DataPlaneMetricsExtension allows Kong Operator to monitor Service latency and expose it on the /metrics endpoint.

-Kong Operator can be integrated with Datadog Metrics in order to use Kong Gateway latency metrics to autoscale workloads based on their metrics.
+You can integrate Kong Operator with Datadog Metrics to use Kong Gateway latency metrics to autoscale workloads based on their metrics.

 Install Datadog in your Kubernetes cluster